MaintainableAndroidApps/Note/README.md

 # Android Assignment (draft)

 In this assignment, we prepared a security checklist based on our classes and a "messy" Android app.
 The given app violates different security rules so that it is not secure and maintainable.
-You neet to go through the code structure and fill out the checklist form.
+You need to go through the code structure and fill out the checklist form.

 ##Economy of mechanism